mnowrouz/Conjur_Policy_Reference/Group/README.md

 * Use groups to reflect team roles (e.g., `dev-team`, `qa-users`, `admins`)
 * Create separate groups for read-only, admin, and CI/CD access
 * Place group definitions in their own policy file (e.g., `groups.yml`)
-* Keep group files in the same folder as the policy namespace they belong to (e.g., `dev/webapp/groups.yml`)
+* Groups are typically considered enterprise-wide policy.
+They are some of the few policies that should be loaded to Data (special considerations withstanding)

 ---